JakuWorks/PowerShell-File-Walker-Commands/GitHub-Assets/Risks-Of-Changing-Execution-Policy.md

 ### Afterword

-Execution policies do NOT stop malware developers from using PowerShell code.
+Execution policies do NOT stop malware from using PowerShell commands.
 They are just a restriction for YOU not to shoot yourself in the foot